data-dot-all/dataall/pages/architecture.md

 - data.all user guide consists of static HTML documents generated from markdown files using Mkdocs library available to all users having access to the server hosting the documentation.

+**Note** - When using External IDP, the user guide will be disabled and stack associated with it would be removed.

 ### VPC facing architecture